 - Santa Clara County Suicide Prevention & Crisis, which offers:

-- QPR (Question Persuade Refer) Suicide Prevention Online Course – Question, Persuade and Refer (QPR) for suicide prevention is a FREE one-hour training available to anyone 18 years of age or older who lives or works in Santa Clara County.
-QPR training is an online course to learn the signs of suicide, and what to do to help prevent this most preventable of deaths.
+- QPR (Question, Persuade, Refer) Online Suicide Prevention Course – a FREE one-hour online training available to anyone 18 years of age or older who lives or works in Santa Clara County.
+Learn the signs of suicide, and what to do to help prevent this most preventable of deaths.
+Click for Registration

 - American Foundation for Suicide Prevention